ChrisPenner/BoxKite/README.md

 and are accessed as ``` <img src="/images/mypic.png"> ``` **Note** that's
 ```/images```, not ```/content/images```.
 If you follow this structure,
 everything should pretty much just work.

+Basically, just make new posts in /content/posts (use web-safe file names, no spaces or weird
+symbols) and leave them there.
+Any changes made to the files will update the
+site next time it's deployed.

 Anything stored under the ```content/other``` folder will be uploaded and will
 be available online.
 For example ```content/other/page.html``` is available at